The Great Patchwork

 and its place knows it no more.

-The unavoidable judgment and the one way of salvation
+Judgment – and the one way of salvation

 Jesus Himself said in John 14:6: “I am the way, and the truth, and the life.
 No one comes to the Father except through me.”